Soniuj/SQL_Job_Analysis/README.md

 With the rapid growth of the data industry, companies are competing to attract top talent with competitive salaries and diverse skill requirements.
 The questions I wanted to answer through my SQL queries were:

-1.What is the average salary offered by each company?
+1.What is the average salary offered by each company? <br>
-2.Which company posts the most job opportunities?
+2.Which company posts the most job opportunities?<br>
-3.What skills are most in demand across all postings?
+3.What skills are most in demand across all postings?<br>
-4.Which job titles offer the highest salaries?
+4.Which job titles offer the highest salaries?<br>
-5.Which companies require the widest range of skills?
+5.Which companies require the widest range of skills?<br>
-6.Are there duplicate job postings for the same role?
+6.Are there duplicate job postings for the same role?<br>

 By answering these questions, this project not only helps businesses analyze market competition but also guides job seekers toward better career decisions.
 <h2> Tools I Used </h2>